SharpNECDisplaySolutions/nec_rpi_config_tool/README.rst

 1. Best when run on a clean system.
 2. Unselecting an item does not reverse a previous setting change.
-3. This has been tested on Raspbian (Jessie) with Desktop - July 2017.
-Other distros may not function correctly.
+3. This has been tested on Raspbian (Jessie and Stretch) with Desktop.
+There is a possibility it may not work correctly on other distros.

 Description of Options